CanadianCowboy/BattleRoyal/README.md

 # BattleRoyal
 to be worked on

+This Pack Was ceated for Minecraft `1.15.2`

 #
 ##in progress
 file struture
+pulled base chest loot tables from Minecraft `1.15.2`
 #
 ## TODO LIST
 - [x] Work on `pack.mcmeta`